Seelengrab/RequiredInterfaces.jl/docs/src/interfaces.md

 though there certainly is room for improvement and a more thorough calculus on what is permitted in terms of a change in API.
 There is also the possibility of incorporating existing literature into this (most I could find was in regards to empirical studies of API stability in Java, but even those results are bound to be useful).
-There is also some existing work from the rust community aabout this - see the references list down below.
+There is also some existing work from the rust community about this - see the references list down below.

 Finally, the large body of work on preconditions, postconditions & invariants is also related to this topic.